Nmap, Penetration Testing

 Null Scan

-A Null Scan is a series of TCP packets which hold a sequence number of “zeros” (0000000) and since there are none flags set, the destination will not know how to reply the request.
-It will discard the packet and no reply will be sent, which indicate that the port is open.
+An attacker sends a Null Scan by transmitting a series of TCP packets with a sequence number of ‘zeros’ (0000000).
+Because none of the flags are set, the destination cannot determine how to reply to the request.
+The destination discards the packet and sends no reply, which indicates that the port is open.

 Null Scan is only workable in Linux machines and does not work on latest version of windows